 In 2015, I wrote a daily journal for 60 days on the writing platform Medium.
 In that journal, I shared my heart, soul, and ugly thoughts about what it took to create my next big project (BuyMyFuture).
 I was scared to publish many of the daily entries I wrote because they were ugly and vulnerable.
 One, in particular, was titled, “Does anyone even care?”
 Here’s an excerpt:

-How interested?
+I can actually quantify the value of sharing the REALNESS with the BuyMyFuture project.
 Over half of the 165 buyers of BuyMyFuture said they read the Medium journal and that it influenced their buying decision!

 (The first year of BuyMyFuture was sold at $1,000 per spot.)